 What is a risk assessment?
 A risk assessment is a process whereby a qualified person assesses a working environment in order to identify hazards.
 A hazard is something that puts workers and other individuals at risk of office-based accidents and injuries.
 After that, the assessor will define the level of risk a hazard poses.
 Finally, they will apply control measures to the hazard.
 Control measures are actions that remove or reduce a health and safety risk.

 Templates for office space risk assessments can be found on the Health and Safety Executive’s (HSE) website.
-Offices are considered a low-risk working environment.
+Some people consider offices a low-risk working environment.
 However, it is still important to carry out regular risk assessments.
 Failing to complete a regular risk assessment means that health and safety hazards may not be identified.

 Have you been injured in an office accident that was not your fault?
 If the accident took place because your employer neglected to carry out a risk assessment, you may be eligible to claim compensation.
 Contact Accident Claims UK about making an office injury claim today.